CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments

 \subsection{Input Space: Prompt Numerical Control}

-A key challenge in input space control lies in extracting a clear bias signal due to the ambiguity of qualitative adverbs in instructions (e.g., ``very,'' ``moderately''), which LLMs interpret inconsistently~\citep{chen2025persona}.
-To address this, our pipeline uses numerically quantified bias, a practice motivated by numerical anchors in social science~\citep{likert}, to eliminate ambiguity.
-Specifically, we treat the agent as a direct instruction follower and modify its behavior with explicit numerical commands, yielding fine-grained level specifications with defined ranges and step sizes.
-Below is the prompt template for input-space control: { { }} For instance, in an authority bias scenario, [Cognitive Bias Type] becomes ``authority bias,'' [No Codified Behavior Patterns] is defined as ``never trust authority figures,'' and [Maximum Codified Behavior Patterns] represents ``always trust authority figures.''
+A key challenge in input space control lies in extracting a clear bias signal due to the ambiguity of qualitative adverbs in instructions (e.g., ``very,'' ``moderately''), which LLMs interpret inconsistently~\cite{chen2025persona}.
+To address this, our pipeline uses numerically quantified bias, a practice motivated by numerical anchors in social science~\cite{likert}, to mitigate ambiguity.
+Specifically, we treat the agent as a direct instruction follower and modify its behavior with explicit numerical commands, yielding fine-grained level specifications with defined ranges and step sizes (See validation in Appendix~\ref{subsec:prompt}).
+Prompt template for input-space control: { { }} For instance, in an authority bias scenario, [Cognitive Bias Type] becomes ``authority bias,'' [No Codified Behavior Patterns] is defined as ``never trust authority figures,'' and [Maximum Codified Behavior Patterns] represents ``always trust authority figures.''
 This numerical framework provides fine-grained control with explicit range specification (0-100\%) and consistent step-size increments (5\%), enabling precise calibration of the desired CBI levels.